Encrypticord/GitCordHook/README.md

 If you are hosting this service behind a proxy setup in something like Apache or NGINX, you'll want to set this to be true.
 If you aren't, setting it to false is recommended for security.

+#### use_https: true | false

+If you are hosting this service under a domain name, and you are able to get the certificates necessary, you can run this service on HTTPS.
+This is HIGHLY recommended, as HTTPS is much more secure than just HTTP.

+Place the content of your certificates in the template files already existing, and enable `use_https`.
+The service will automatically start on HTTPS when it boots next.

 #### secret: string

 In Development